laushkin1/STU_Study/README.md

-# This is repository with my STU Homework from first year
+# This is repository with my STU Homework